Graph Kernel Neural Networks: GNNs from Graph Kernels

 \subsection{Optimization strategy}

-Our learning problem can be formulated as follows: given a set $\{\G_1,\dots,\G_B\}$ of $B$ training input graphs with node labels belonging to the dictionary $\mathbf{D}$ and associated class labels $y_1 \dots y_B$, our goal is to find the optimal parameters ($\Phi$ and masks $\gM_i$) of the model $g$ for the following minimization problem,

-There are two main challenges that we need to consider when optimizing the structural masks.
-First, the number of nodes of the sub-graphs is not fixed and can in principle vary from $1$ (for isolated nodes) to $n$ (for fully connected graphs).
+When optimizing the structural masks, we need to consider two main challenges.
+First, the number of nodes of the subgraphs is not fixed and can, in principle, vary from $1$ to $n$.
 Second, since graph kernel functions are not in general differentiable, the automatic differentiation mechanism of common neural network optimization libraries cannot be directly applied to our model.

-\paragraph{Structural kernels representation} When defining the space of graphs on which we want to optimize the structural masks $\gM$, we have to consider the possible sub-structures present in the input graph that characterize it as belonging to a specific class.
+\textit{\textbf{Structural masks representation.}} When defining the space of graphs on which we want to optimize the structural masks $\mathcal{M}$, we have to consider the possible substructures present in the input graph that characterize it as belonging to a specific class.
 Assuming that this knowledge is not known {\em a priori}, we should allow to learn structures as large as the graph itself.
 Unfortunately, since the space of graphs grows exponentially with the number of nodes, this would be impractical.
 Moreover, under the assumption of the presence of localized characterizing substructures, we usually need graphs of few nodes to capture their presence.
-In our implementation, we fix a maximum number of nodes $d$ for each substructure and optimize for structural masks in the space where $\mathbf{\tilde{G}}_p$ indicates the set of all possible connected graphs of $p$ nodes, and $\mathbf{D}^p$ the labeling space of $p$ nodes.
+In our implementation, we fix a maximum number of nodes $p_{max}$ for each substructure and optimize for structural masks in the space

+where $\mathbf{\tilde{G}}_p$ indicates the set of all possible connected graphs of $p$ nodes, and $\mathbf{D}^p$ the labeling space of $p$ nodes.
 The impact of this hyper-parameter is studied in the ablation study in Section~\ref{sec:experiments}.
+With a slight abuse in notation, here $\mathcal{M}$ represents a discrete graph with discrete node labels, but we will relax it to its stochastic version in the subsequent paragraph.